-Breanna Stewart scores season-high 33 points as Storm snaps losing streak
+Breanna Stewart dominates with 33 points as Storm snaps losing streak

 EVERETT — What happens when a three-point shooting team can no longer shoot threes?

-Well, you get a disjointed performance much like the Storm’s 85-75 come-from-behind victory Thursday night against the New York.
+Well, you get a disjointed performance much like the Storm’s 85-75 come-from-behind victory Thursday night against New York at the Angel of the Winds Arena.

-To borrow a baseball reference, the Storm didn’t have control of its fastball and needed to rely on its secondary pitch to capture a much-needed victory that halted a three-game losing streak.
+To borrow a baseball reference, Seattle lost control of its fastball and needed to rely on its secondary pitch to capture a much-needed victory that halted a three-game losing streak.

-Normally, the Storm overwhelms opponents with a bevy of three-pointers, but this time it connected on just 2 of 14 from behind the arc while New York canned 11 of 23.
+Normally, the Storm overwhelms opponents with a bevy of three-pointers, but this time Seattle connected on just 2 of 14 shots behind the arc while the Liberty canned 11 of 23.

-However, the Storm had Breanna Stewart and the Liberty did not.
+However, the Storm had Breanna Stewart, who scored a game-high 33 points, and the Liberty did not.

+“She willed herself to score and defend,” coach Noelle Quinn said.
+“From the tip, she was getting bumped and pushed.
+I thought she fought through the physicality and was physical back.
+She shoots only two threes and gets 33 points.
+Understanding that the next level of what she can do in the paint shows that when we’re not shooting the three, we can score in other ways.

+“Just her will to get us there, it was very fun to watch that.
+It was much needed.”

-Stewart revived her MVP candidacy with a workmanlike 33-point outing in which she eschewed three-pointers and repeatedly attacked the rim for layups and off-balance jumpers.
+Stewart revived her WNBA MVP candidacy with a workmanlike outing in which she eschewed three-pointers and repeatedly attacked the rim for layups and off-balance jumpers.

 The 6-foot-4 forward exploited a matchup in the post against former teammate Natasha Howard while connecting on 12 of 22 shots and 9 of 11 free throws.
 Stewart also finished with eight rebounds, five assists and two blocks in 38 minutes.